 Ground Jury member, Isabelle Judet from France, described the organising team as "very professional," and said, "they have proven that this is great show with both the quantity and quality of riders.
 They can be proud of what they have done."
+The stats

 The Ground Jury at today's event was At E, Mariette Withages BEL, At H, Wojtek Markowski POL, At C, Isabelle Judet FRA, At M, Dieter Schule GER, At B, Ghislain Fouarge NED.